trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.2.7: Updated for 10.1.0.
-v 1.2.6: Updated for 10.0.7.
-v 1.2.5: Added an option to show info in chat log less often.
+v 1.2.8: Allows for flying in Zaralek Cavern. v 1.2.7: Updated for 10.1.0. v 1.2.6: Updated for 10.0.7. v 1.2.5: Added an option to show info in chat log less often.